apache/sling-site/src/main/jbake/content/documentation/development/ide-tooling.md

 ### Building from source

 The update sites are provided as a convenience for users that do not wish to build the project themselves.
 Building the project only requires a recent Maven installation.
-The project can be checked out, either [from trunk for the latest development version](https://svn.apache.org/repos/asf/sling/trunk/tooling/ide/) or [from a tag for released versions](https://svn.apache.org/repos/asf/sling/tags/), where the tags names have the format sling-ide-tooling-$VERSION.
+The project can be checked out from [https://github.com/apache/sling-ide-tooling](https://github.com/apache/sling-ide-tooling).
 Once you have obtained the source code, it is enough to run

 	mvn package